krishna-sampath/Niqo_Robotics_Font_Detection/Readme.md

-# Font Detection and Classification using PyTorch
+# Font Detection and Classification

-This project demonstrates how to train an object detection model from scratch using PyTorch to detect instances of "Hello, World!" in images and classify the font used.
+This project demonstrates how to train an object detection model from scratch to detect instances of "Hello, World!" in images and classify the font used.
 The code is contained in a Jupyter Notebook and uses custom-generated data.

 ---